albar965/littlenavmap-manual/src/en/MENUS.rst

 more airports, more navaids, more text information and bigger icons.

 Map details have an equivalent button |Detail Menu| on the toolbar which allows to change the detail level with a slider.
-The drop down menu of the toolbar button can be torn off by clicking on the dashed line in the menu.
+The drop down menu of the toolbar button can be torn off by clicking on the dashed line in the menu (:ref:`tear-off-menu`).

 The detail level is shown in the :doc:`STATUSBAR`.
 Range is -2 for least detail to +5 for most detail.